altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 ~It was a new pain, harmonizing and smoothing out the sharper pain in her brain~ `['more pain is less pain.']`
-~She saved that thought in a list, partly in irony, and mostly for practice.~ "We’ll walk then, it’s not far - grab something on the way."
+~She saved that thought in a list, partly in irony, and mostly for practice.~ "F::We’ll walk then, it’s not far - grab something on the way."
 *He held out his arm Martha linked with it.*
 }
 {
 %%%%
+mn:K
 }
 {
 ~Behind them Kent watched them link arms.~